Paul-Louis Couchoud

 - haï-kaïs

-Mention of Paul-Louis Couchoud in a text by Jean Paulhan :
+Mention of Paul-Louis Couchoud in texts by Jean Paulhan :

 - Notice sur les haiku de Bernard Baillaud